XanderHuggins/cv/index.md

 - One of two participating graduate students in inaugural event to bring scientists from across Canada to meet with parliamentarians and senior federal officials to raise awareness around water security for Canada.

 ## Teaching Assistance
-- CIVE Integrating Sustainability and Anti-Racism in Curriculum
+- CIVE Integrating Sustainability and Anti-Racism in Curriculum (2021)
-- CIVE 445: Groundwater hydrology
+- CIVE 445: Groundwater hydrology (2021)
-- CIVE 345: Fluid Mechanics
+- CIVE 345: Fluid Mechanics (2019, 2020)
-- CIVE 440: Hydrology and Hydraulics
+- CIVE 440: Hydrology and Hydraulics (2020)
-- CIVE 340: Sustainable Water Resources
+- CIVE 340: Sustainable Water Resources (2019) <br/>
-- CIVE 345: Fluid Mechanics
 __mean TA effectiveness score: 9.52/10 (n=47)__

 <!-- ### Footer